Member profiles

 Email: kris.taylor@auckland.ac.nz

 Katey is an interdisciplinary social science researcher exploring the spaces where law, mental health and addiction interface.
 Katey co-directed the Centre for Mental Health and senior research fellow at the Faculty of Medical and Health Sciences, University of Auckland, until she joined AUT’s School of Law as a Senior Lecturer in 2018.
 Katey has lead a Royal Society of New Zealand Marsden funded project on the therapeutic nature of New Zealand’s specialist courts, which included a case study on the Alcohol and Other Drug Treatment Courts.
 She is currently leading a Borrin Foundation funded project to re-envisage the criminal justice system to better respond to people with intersecting mental health, addictions and criminal justice histories.
-Recently, she was awarded marsden funding to extend her research focus to working with service users and the police to improve police responses to citizens in mental distress in the community.
+She was awarded a second marsden to extend her research focus to working with service users and the police to improve police responses to citizens in mental distress in the community.
+In 2022, alongside a big research team she was award a Health Research Council grant to explore supported decision making in mental health services.

 Email: katey.thom@aut.ac.nz